itsalfredakku/rxops-uikit/archive/showcase/PHASE_3_COMPLETE.md

 **Ready to proceed to Phase 4: Healthcare-Specific Components**

-*This phase establishes a professional-grade healthcare component library with authentic medical context and interactive functionality that mirrors real-world healthcare applications.*
+*This phase establishes a professional-grade healthcare UIKit with authentic medical context and interactive functionality that mirrors real-world healthcare applications.*